Dr-Floofers/Name-Guesser/README.md

 <details>
   <summary>But for real though...</summary>
-  **APRIL FOOLS!!**<br> We didnt actually write a super fancy algorithm for calculating your name.
+  <strong>APRIL FOOLS!!</strong><br> We didnt actually write a super fancy algorithm for calculating your name.
 This is just where we see how gullible people really are.
 Did you fall for it?
 </details>